-Elise works as a bookseller, merchansider, and buyer at the bookshop She participates in an array of book-centered activities in Olympia.
-Her current favorite authors include George Saunders, Clarice Lispector, Cesar Aira, Hilda Doolittle and, Anne Carson.
+Elise is works as the bookshop manager at Browsers.
+She takes pleasure in offering reading recommendations on the daily, and can't wait to learn what you're reading!
+She participates in an array of book-centered activities in Olympia.
+Her current favorite authors include George Saunders, Clarice Lispector, Cesar Aira, Hilda Doolittle and, Ottessa Moshfegh.
 You can find her taking winding walks around her neighborhood, or at a coffee shop buried beneath a short stack of books and journals.

 This book is for anyone whose ever wondered if Sasquatch was lurking just outside their tent.Taking place in a remote location in the Mt.
 Rainier area, a Silicon Valley, tech forward group of individuals are living harmoniously in an intentional community.
 Things start to get weird shortly after the volcanic eruption, but the real story begins after the first sasquatch family sighting days later.
 This group of people is woefully ill prepared for the dangers they find themselves in: no supplies and no weapons.
 Their problem solving in a deadly emergency made me root for this group, and what becomes of the sasquatch clan will keep you up late!
 A tale of total calamity that places a special form of hope on human ingenuity in a crisis.